jmonlong/PopSV/index.md

 Thanks to this population view, the whole genome can be robustly interrogated, including regions of low mappability.
 Moreover, any divergence from the reference samples are detected, even if the signal is incomplete, e.g. tumoral aberrations or SV involving repeats.

 The manuscript presenting the methods and an application to epilepsy patients was published in [PLoS Genetics](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007285).
+[More details about the publications]({{ site.baseurl }}/6-Publication.md).

 # Getting started